A Commitment to Sustainable Materials & Environmental Responsibility

 • We are actively involved with recyclers, universities, and startups for solutions to the plastic problem by developing suitable chemical or mechanical recycling technologies.

-As a manufacturer, one major environmental impact within our direct control is the energy required for production.
-Manufacturing processes demand significant energy to power equipment, resulting in varying levels of harmful greenhouse gas (GHG) emissions.
-While energy will always be essential for creating what we produce, we are actively working to improve our environmental footprint by optimizing energy sources and increasing efficiencies.
+As a manufacturer, we recognize that energy use is one of the most significant factors influencing our environmental impact—one that is under our direct control.
+Rope manufacturing processes demand significant energy to power equipment, resulting in varying levels of greenhouse gas (GHG) emissions.
+While energy will always be essential to our production, we are committed to reducing our footprint by actively working to improve our green manufacturing processes.
+This includes increasing energy efficiency and refining our operations with the planet in mind.

-• GHG Inventory: A baseline assessment of 2023 Scope 1 & 2 greenhouse gases generated at each of Samson’s current four facilities were performed.
+• GHG Inventory: A baseline assessment of 2023 Scope 1 & 2 greenhouse gases generated at each of Samson’s four facilities was performed.

 • 69% of these emissions were attributed to Scope 2 electricity generation.